 My name is Harry.
 If you would like to contact me, please use this site’s ‘comments’ facility in the first instance; if you don’t want your message to appear online, just mark it ‘not for publication’.
 (Comments are not published ‘automatically’, but moderated to filter out the offensive, the irrelevant and the idiotic.)
-I’ll respond as appropriate to bona fide messages; but I won’t usually respond to vague requests for offline contact, nor to anything that is uncivil.
+I’ll respond as appropriate to bona fide messages; but I won’t usually respond to vague requests for offline contact, nor to anything that is uncivil or threatening.
 I do not ordinarily enter into email correspondence with people I don’t already know, but there is a facility to contact me privately through the website.

 If you feel that on this page I’ve been telling you, at length, how to suck eggs, then you can have my apologies – so long as you also take it from me that, regrettably, there are plenty of other people out there who really do need to be told!